Oprah. Dave Ramsey. Seth Godin.

 Creating thought leadership content doesn't just mean posting on your blog.
 It also means being active on social media, guest posting on other sites, and speaking at events or on podcasts.

 It's important to mix it up with owned media versus other media sources.
 Consider having a combination of written, video, and audio content, like podcasts.

 Ultimately, thought leadership content should show up wherever your audience is.

-4. Analyze what competitors are doing.
+4. Analyze what your competitors are doing.

 If your competitors are creating thought leadership content, analyze what they're doing.
 How often are they posting?
 Where are they posting?
 Don't be afraid to get inspiration from your competitors.

-Plus, you can also look and see what your competitors are missing.
+On the flip side, you can also look and see what your competitors are missing.
 Perhaps you can fill in gaps in the content they're putting out.